Kalmera74/MangaRead.Crawler/README.md

 ## Deployment

 This project includes a `build.sh` script that automates deployment:

-1. Builds and publishes the API
+1. Builds and publishes the Crawler
-2. Applies database migrations
-3. Configures as a system service (auto-restart, logging)
+2. Configures as a system service (auto-restart, logging)
-4. Starts/reloads the service
+3. Starts/reloads the service
-5. Adds CLI shortcuts for management
+4. Adds CLI shortcuts for management

 ## Configuration